VINTAGE LUNDIN LINKS AND LARGO

 Picture

 Carnbaan would remain the family home for decades.
 With the nine-hole Lundin Ladies golf course over the back garden wall, the Montrave Hall next door and the tennis courts and bowling green just a stone's throw away, the house was ideally placed for the Stewart family, who were very active within their community.
-Thomas Stewart was organist and choirmaster at Largo Parish Church for many years.
+Thomas Stewart was organist and choirmaster at Largo Parish Church for many years, as well as Session Clerk and Treasurer.
 He, and his father David before him, served a combined 66 years in the role of Session Clerk at Largo Parish Church.
+The plaque below can be seen on the wall inside the Church.

 Thomas was also Treasurer and Secretary of Lundin Bowling Club for an extended period of time, having been both a founder member of the club and its first champion.
 A love of music, dance and Scots heritage was passed on to daughters Isobel and Rena.
 Local newspaper archives contain many references to musical performances by the family, such as an example where an 11-year-old Rena danced the Highland Fling, as well as other dances, at a school concert in the Montrave Hall, with musical accompaniment from her father.
 Isobel and Rena attended Lundin Mill Primary School, where the paternal grandfather they had never met had been headmaster for 37 years.